Isabeautiful/MemoryGame/README.md

 # Pirate Memory Game Project
+You've never seen a memory game like this!
+Can you find all the matching bubbles while they keep swapping places?

+Instructions:
+Each bubble hides a pirate symbol
+Click two bubbles each turn to try to match them
+If you miss they'll become hidden again, if you get it right they'll keep revealed At the end of each turn two bubbles will swap places Can you keep track of them?

 This is a Game developed by Isabela Coelho and Gustavo Campos, it was based on a great youtube tutorial "Build a Memory Game with React" By Net Ninja.
 The tutorial can be found at Youtube: https://www.youtube.com/watch?v=ZCKohZwGZMw&list=PL4cUxeGkcC9iQ7g2eoNXHCJBBBz40S_Lm

 - [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh